-As I looked at my current board, I saw a handwritten note that one of my son's first grade classmates wrote to me.
-It simply said, "You Rock".
-I volunteered in his classrooms when he was younger and always tried to create some memorable activity for the kids around the holidays.
-Obviously, my efforts had an impact on this student, but her appreciation was equally important to me because 10 years later that note is still on my board.
-It reminds me that all that extra effort we put forth matters.
+As I looked at my current board, I saw a handwritten note with the words "You Rock" that had been given to me by one of my son's first grade classmates.
+I volunteered in his classrooms when he was younger and always tried to create some memorable activity for the kids at the holidays.
+Obviously my efforts had an impact on this student, but her appreciation was equally important to me because a decade later that note is still on my board.
+Also on my board are a couple bag tags that I designed for my son's baseball teammates when he was younger.
+One season, one of the moms told me her son was so happy he was on my son's team because he knew that meant he was going to get a bag tag.
+I have kept both the bags tags and the note from that student all these years to remind me that all the extra effort we put forth matters.

 Another tag I saved was from a gift a colleague gave me.
 It was bright yellow and says, "You're awesome".
 Simple statement, but the fact that she thought to give that to me was incredibly meaningful.

-While these stories are the inspiration behind the design of my Kindness Cards, they also illustrate the purpose.
-Sometimes a small piece of paper acknowledging someone's effort, attitude or struggle can make all the difference in the world to them.
-If we each spread just a little kindness every day, someone may just treasure one of those cards far longer than you ever thought, and those small gestures may just end up having a much bigger impact than you could ever have imagined.
+These stories are the inspiration behind the design of my Kindness Cards.
+They show how a small piece of paper acknowledging someone's effort, attitude, success or struggle can mean so much.
+By using these cards to spread just a little kindness every day, someone may just treasure one of them far longer than you ever thought, and those small gestures may just end up having a much bigger impact than you could ever have imagined.

 #kindlydesigned #kindnesscards #spreadkindness #payitforward #designedtoinspirekindness